Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 int status;

-// Wait for specific child process pid1
+// Wait for the specific child process pid1

 pid_t ret = waitpid(pid1, &status, 0);